 Educators need a suite of strategies to help students work through their varied frustrations.
 These strategies must be evidence based and easy to access and implemented in real time based on the needs of each student.
 If not, students miss out on learning.

-Thankfully, new research is expanding and improving what we know about the social-emotional learning (SEL) field.
+Thankfully, new research is expanding and improving what we know about social-emotional learning (SEL) in education.
 We are finally discovering ways to effectively fold SEL into academic learning.
 And we are very happily learning that when SEL works, it really works.
 Research shows that even relatively low-cost SEL tools can yield an impressive return; per one study, for every $1 invested in SEL, $11 is returned in long-term benefits in the form of:

 - Students’ potential to gain in earning power and maintain long-term employment